Cardoso-Matine/Calculadora-de-Media-/README.md

-# CALCULADORA DE MEDIA
+# MEDIA CALCULATOR
-Com esse projetinho de treinamento feito em python voce pode calcula a media de um determinado aluno
+With this little training project made in python you can calculate the average of a given student